 SMX Liveblog: What Advanced SEOs Should Be Doing about Mobile SEO

-In this session, we’re going to hear from a panel of experts that include:
+In this session on advanced mobile SEO, we’re going to hear from a panel of experts:

 - Cindy Krum, CEO, MobileMoxie (@suzzicks)